 You eat your meals on the road, visit truck stops, and handle food products.
 You should be disinfecting your cab regularly to help lessen your odds of cross-contact.

 After cleaning the cab, get rid of stubborn odors.
-Our Auto Disinfecting & Deodorizing Mist generates an ultra-fine mist that leaves no spots, stains, or residue and is perfect for semi-truck cabs.
+Our Automotive Disinfectant & Deodorizing Mist generates an ultra-fine mist that leaves no spots, stains, or residue and is perfect for semi-truck cabs.
 A three-to-five second release of the disinfectant mist into your semi-truck’s interior will eliminate odor-producing organisms.